namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/26/24
+- 2914 is looking good, hoping to have a PR soon
+- Hoping to get started the theme migration work

 ### 7/25/24
-- Have a PR up for 2905
+- Fixed the 2905 bug
-- Hoping to get started on 2839
+- Fixed another minor bug with 1940 - adding theme dialog's validation
+- Started working on 2914 for cleaning up the routing system

 ### 7/24/24
 - Continued working on 2655